 To register with Paypal or by credit card click here

-TUITION AND STUDIO FEE: For 2.5 weeks estimated cost is
+TUITION AND STUDIO FEE: For 2-1/2 weeks cost is

-$2,030 plus 80 euro monitored Lab Fee which is paid in Florence.
-Tuition and studio fee include 60 hours orientation, instruction and lab in the studio, inks and many other supplies, and "welcome" dinner.
-Accommodations, transport, food, entrance fees, passport, side trips, additional lab time, paper and supplies of choice, health/baggage/cancellation insurance, and incidentals are responsibility of students.
+hours of orientation and instruction in the studio, inks and many other supplies, and "welcome" dinner.
+Accommodations, transport, food, "Festa" dinner, entrance fees, passport, side trips, fees for additional lab time, paper and supplies of choice, health/baggage/cancellation insurance, and incidentals are responsibility of students.
+All tuition fees are based on minimum attendance of eight (8) students.
+If minimum is not met a supplement will be required.

-TOUR FEES: Estimated Cost for optional tours, including 2 walking tours of Florence and the Uffizi tour are 80 euro (collected in Florence) plus a $50 advance registration fee to reserve your spot.
-Registration for Uffizi tour ONLY is 40 euro (collected in Florence) plus a $15 advance registration fee to reserve your spot.
-Museum and church entrance fees are additional.
-All fees are based on minimum attendance of four (4) students.
+Cost for optional tours, including 2 walking tours of Florence and the Uffizi tour are 70 euros (collected in Florence) plus a $30 advance registration fee to reserve your spot.
+Registration for Uffizi tour or one walking tour is 30 euros each (collected in Florence) plus a $12 advance registration fee each to reserve your spot.
+(All fees collected in Florence may be paid in advance online for your convenience.
+Click link to pay online. ) Museum and church entrance fees are additional.
+All tour fees are based on minimum attendance of five (5) students.
+All tour dates and times to be confirmed.
 Spouses, partners, and guests residing with students may register for tours as space allows.
+See fee table for Associates and Auditors.

 TRANSPORTATION: